barchart/marketdata-api-js/docs/content/sdk/logging.md

 | provider | [<code>LoggerProvider</code>](#LoggerProvider) |

->Configures the library to delegate any log messages to a custom implementation of the [LoggerProvider](/content/sdk/logging?id=loggerprovider) interface.
+>Configures the library to delegate any log messages to a custom implementation of the [LoggerProvider](/content/sdk/logging?id=loggerprovider) class.

 * * *